mohideen/presentations/k8s.md

 - Kubernetes provided services - reverse proxy, certificate management.
 - Better monitoring support - we can see resource consuption of apps over time.
 - Consistent environment for the apps - thanks to Docker.
-- Less burdensome migration - OS upgrades, cloud K8s platforms.
+- Easier migration - OS upgrades, cloud K8s platforms.

 --